aacister/PlantsEcommerce/README.md

 # PlantsEcommerce
-Ecommerce site with browsing and cart.
+Plants Ecommerce site, built with React, with browsing and cart.
 Responsive display for mobile.

 Utilizes React, with TailWinds CSS.